Gurobi/gurobi-optimods/docs/source/mods/sharpe-ratio.rst

 We can compare this optimal portfolio to portfolios acquired via Monte Carlo simulation.
 In Monte Carlo simluation, a large number of random portfolios are generated.
 Then, the expected return and standard deviation of the return is calculated for each portfolio using the covariance matrix :math:`\Sigma` and vector of expected returns :math:`\mu`.
 The portfolio with the highest Sharpe ratio (expected return divided by standard deviation of return) is chosen.
 The hope is that with enough randomly generated portfolios, at least one of them will have a Sharpe ratio close to optimal.

-In the code below, we randomly generate 10000 portfolios for the example of six assets.
+In the code below, we randomly generate 10000 portfolios for the six assets from the example.
 Each portfolio is a non-negative vector of length six whose elements sum to 1.
 We plot each portfolio to visualize the tradeoff between risk and return.
-To compare these randomly generated portfolios with the one obtained by this OptiMod, we plot the portfolio returned by the ``max_sharpe_ratio`` function as well using a red star.
+To compare these randomly generated portfolios with the one obtained by this OptiMod, we additionally plot the portfolio returned by the ``max_sharpe_ratio`` function using a red star.

 .. testcode:: sharpe-ratio